David Pastrnak Game Preview: Bruins vs. Ducks

 Pastrnak Season Stats Insights

-- Pastrnak has scored a goal in all four games he's played this year, netting multiple goals in one of them.
+- Pastrnak has scored a goal in four of six games this year, netting multiple goals in one of them.

-- Pastrnak has recorded a point in all four games he's played this season, with multiple points in three of them.
+- Pastrnak has a point in four games this year (out of six), including multiple points three times.

-- In two of four games this year, Pastrnak has had an assist, including one game with multiple assists.
+- Pastrnak has had an assist twice this year in six games played, including multiple assists on one occasion.

 Sign up for Underdog fantasy today.